gamedev4995/Proyecto-Final/UI.md

 3. potion usage: texts to let the player know which potions they've consumed
 4. gate notice: text that notifies the player when the gate is officially opened(when they've collected all the keys)

+_Notes!:_
 To start off, we need to go to window > package manager > unity registry > and import 2d sprite.
 We also need to add the GUI Parts Asset which can be found in the asset store (Window > Assets Store > GUI parts).

+Since wanted to stick with our medieval theme, we imported a desired font called 'Breath Fire II', courtesy of www.dafont.com, to fit our game's aesthetic.
+To import new fonts we have to go to Window > TextMeshPro > Font Asset Creator.
+This will bring up a new window but we simply dragged our already downloaded font into source font file and hit Generate Font Atlas and save.

+### Healthbar
-Firstly add the UI gameobject 'Canvas' > 'Image'.
+Firstly add the gameobject UI > 'Image'.
 Now on your proyect window, search for the GUI Parts folder, we'll use hp_line and hp_frame for our healthbar.

 <img width="160" alt="Screenshot 2024-12-17 at 8 24 32 PM" src="https://github.com/user-attachments/assets/573fb04a-f1de-46fc-9b42-3d1e59dcd7fc" />